Dickinson, Nathaniel

 Bio

-Nathaniel Dickinson (1734-1788) and his brother Samuel, Jr. jointly owned a farm in the Mill River section of Deerfield, Massachusetts.
+Nathaniel Dickinson (1734-1788) was the third of five children born to Samuel and Hannah (Field) Dickinson of Deerfield, Massachusetts.
+He and his younger brother, Samuel, jointly owned a farm in the Mill River section of Deerfield, Massachusetts.
 An active and outspoken Tory, Nathaniel fled to Boston in January 1775 to take refuge with the British army there.
-He evacuated with the British army to Halifax in 1776 but returned to New York city while it was occupied by the British where he worked for the army until 1783.
+He evacuated with the British army to Halifax in 1776 but returned to New York City while it was occupied by the British where he worked with and for the British army until 1783.
+While in New York, he married Hannah Cock in 1781.
+The couple had two children, both of whom predeceased their parents.
 After the war, he settled in New Brunswick, Canada.
-The Deerield Committee of Safety and Correspondence confiscated Nathaniel's share of the farm at Mill River in June 1776.
-Samuel initially was allowed to rent part of the Dickinson farm after it was confiscated but the Massachusetts General Court ordered in 1780 that part of the estate be set aside for “the use of the State for pasturing cattle for the use of the Army.”
-Nathaniel's property was auctioned in 1781 and the proceeds were paid to the state treasury.
-He was officially banished from Massachusetts in 1778.
+(Stephen Davidson, "A Violent and Active Tory: The Loyalists of Deerfield"Loyalist Trails 2013-2014, November 10, 2013.)

 Enslaved persons: